Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Introduction

-Finally, we not only demonstrate a complete circuit-level implementation of a Quantum Repeater, but the result of our experiments also sheds light on the performance and accuracy of current quantum hardware.
+Finally, we not only demonstrate a complete circuit-level implementation of a Quantum Repeater, but the result of our experiments also sheds light on the performance and accuracy of the current quantum hardware.
 Zhukov \etal \cite{zhukov2019quantum} have proposed that quantum communication protocols can serve as a deep benchmark for quantum computers.
-In contrast to generic protocols like superdense coding and quantum teleportation, which require only a few gate operations, the complete architecture of a Quantum Repeater uses multiple sub-protocols and stresses every physical aspect of the hardware platform which is running it.
+In contrast to generic protocols, like superdense coding and quantum teleportation, which require only a few gate operations, the complete architecture of a Quantum Repeater uses multiple sub-protocols and stresses every physical aspect of the hardware platform on which they are run.
 As a result, the quantum-repeater protocol can serve as a much more revealing benchmark compared to other protocols.
 This will offer us several metrics reflecting the real-life performance of Quantum Repeaters, and, help us evaluate the hardware limitations of current state-of-the-art noisy quantum computers.

 The following sections of this paper are organised as follows.
-Section II introduces the basics of Quantum Circuits and how to design circuits for Quantum Computing Hardware.
-The basic protocols of Quantum Communication, for which entanglement-distribution is a key step, are shown next in Section III.
-Then, we move on to designing the fundamental Quantum Repeater architecture in Section IV, which includes the entanglement-distribution, entanglement swapping and entanglement purification protocols.
-In section V, we report the results of our experiments on the IBMQ platform, as well as simulation results with noise models for comparison.
-Finally, we explore the future directions of our research in Section VI with discussions on how to improve the yield and accuracy of the protocol even further.
+Section 2 introduces the basics of Quantum Circuits and the process of designing them for Quantum Computing hardware.
+The basic protocols of Quantum Communication, for which entanglement-distribution is a key step, are shown next in Section 3.
+Then, we move on to designing the fundamental Quantum Repeater architecture in Section 4, which includes the entanglement-distribution, entanglement swapping and entanglement purification protocols.
+In section 5, we report the results of our experiments on the IBMQ platform, as well as simulation results with noise models for the purpose of comparison.
+Finally, we analyze the results in Section 6 and explore the future directions of our work with discussions on how to improve the yield and accuracy of the protocol even further.